DanielBrett/GitHub-Intro-Nov-1/README.md

-This is our workshiop repository
+This is our workshop repository

-It is super cool

-Here is some more cool text
+This repository is not actually cool